Tracy Chapman: Social activism

 Chapman is politically and socially active.
 In a 2009 interview with National Public Radio, she said, "I'm approached by lots of organizations and lots of people who want me to support their various charitable efforts in some way.
 And I look at those requests and I basically try to do what I can.
 And I have certain interests of my own, generally an interest in human rights."
-In 1988, she performed in London as part of a worldwide concert tour to commemorate the 40th anniversary of the Universal Declaration of Human Rights with Amnesty International.
-That same year, Chapman performed at a tribute concert in honor of South African activist and leader Nelson Mandela's 70th birthday, an event which raised money for South Africa's Anti-Apartheid Movement and several children's charities.
-She also performed at the event to commemorate the 50th anniversary of Amnesty International held in Paris on 10 December 1998, known as "The Struggle Continues...".
+In 1988 she performed in London as part of a worldwide concert tour to commemorate the 40th anniversary of the Universal Declaration of Human Rights with Amnesty International.
+That same year she performed at a tribute concert in honor of South African activist and leader Nelson Mandela's 70th birthday, an event which raised money for South Africa's Anti-Apartheid Movement and several children's charities.
+She also performed at the event to commemorate the 50th anniversary of Amnesty International held in Paris on December 10, 1998, known as "The Struggle Continues...".
 She was one of the guest artists at Pavarotti & Friends for Cambodia and Tibet on June 6, 2000, at which she performed a critically acclaimed duet with Luciano Pavarotti of "Baby Can I Hold You Tonight".
-In 2004, Chapman performed and rode in the AIDS/LifeCycle event.
+In 2004, she performed and rode in the AIDS/LifeCycle event.

-Chapman has been involved with Cleveland's elementary schools, producing an educational music video highlighting achievements in African-American history.
-Chapman sponsored "Crossroads in Black History", an essay contest for high school students in Cleveland and other cities.
+She has been involved with Cleveland's elementary schools, producing an educational music video highlighting achievements in African-American history.
+She sponsored "Crossroads in Black History", an essay contest for high school students in Cleveland and other cities.

-Chapman received an honorary doctorate from Saint Xavier University in Chicago in 1997.
-In 2004, Chapman was given an honorary doctorate in Fine Arts by her alma mater, Tufts University, recognizing her commitment to social activism.
+She received an honorary doctorate from Saint Xavier University in Chicago in 1997.
+In 2004 she was given an honorary doctorate in Fine Arts by her alma mater, Tufts University, recognizing her commitment to social activism.

+On April 16, 2023, the South African Presidency announced that Chapman along with others would be bestowed with a National Order – The Order of the Companions of O. R. Tambo which "recognizes eminent foreign nationals for friendship shown to South Africa.
+It is therefore an Order of peace, cooperation and active expression of solidarity and support."
+The Order was bestowed in Silver on her "for her contribution to the fight for freedom by participating in efforts to free Nelson Mandela and raising awareness of human rights violations globally."
+An investiture ceremony for the bestowment was held on April 28, 2023.

 Chapman often performs at charity events such as Make Poverty History, amfAR, and AIDS/LifeCycle.
 She is a feminist.

 Personal life

-Although Chapman has never publicly disclosed her sexual orientation, writer Alice Walker has stated that she and Chapman were in a romantic relationship during the mid-1990s.
+Although Chapman has never publicly discussed her sexual orientation, writer Alice Walker has said she and Chapman were in a romantic relationship during the mid-1990s.
 Chapman maintains a strong separation between her personal and professional life.
 "I have a public life that's my work life and I have my personal life", she said.
 "In some ways, the decision to keep the two things separate relates to the work I do."
+Chapman lives in San Francisco.